MSU Global Game Changers

 We will have the opportunity to discover Pier 01, Tech Barcelona’s flagship innovation hub, and learn more about Barcelona’s startup and digital ecosystem.
 Included is a tour of the building, an introduction to Tech Barcelona and the local tech scene, and whenever possible, a short interaction with one of the startups or companies based at Pier 01 so the group can hear directly from ecosystem players.

-4PM BUSINESS & FASHION - Visit Back to Eco at Akasha Hub
+4PM BUSINESS & FASHION - Visit Back to Eco at Akasha Hub (Anna)

 BACK TO ECO